 Some companies and individuals pay the ransom in the hopes of getting their files back, but this is a gamble.
 Many times the attackers take the money without handing over the decryption key.

-How Can You Prevent Ransomware Attacks?
+How to Prevent Ransomware Attacks

 There are some steps you can take to reduce your chances of a ransomware attack.
 Here are some of the most important ones:

-It’s important to back up your files regularly, and to keep them safe using cloud storage with high-level encryption and multiple-factor authentication.
+- Back up your files: It’s important to back up your files regularly, and to keep them safe using cloud storage with high-level encryption and multiple-factor authentication.
 If your files are permanently lost and your device compromised, a good backup is key.

 - Update your operating system and software: Some ransomware attacks take advantage of vulnerabilities in your software or operating system.
 By always installing updates, you can help protect your devices from the latest ransomware threats.

 Verizon’s Data Breach Investigations Report revealed that most kinds of malware, including ransomware, invade devices through email.
 Companies are actually three times more likely to become compromised by social engineering attacks than security vulnerabilities.
 This suggests that cyber education is another important tool for preventing ransomware attacks.